ulyssesdotcodes/oscillare/README.md

 #### Oscillare

-A program for live programming of visual shaders.
+A library for live programming of visual shaders.
 Inspired by https://github.com/tidalcycles/Tidal.

     Copyright (C) 2016  Ulysses Popple